btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/05 - Terraform_State_CLI.md

 ## Task 3: Utilize the `terraform state` command to show state information

-You can issue a `terraform state` to see the options for performing more granualar operations related to the resources stored within Terraform state.
+You can issue a `terraform state` to see the options for performing more granular operations related to the resources stored within Terraform state.

 ```bash
 terraform state